Nova Scotia’s Thousand Harbours Zen holds historic ceremonies

 Back to Buddhadharma Home

-Thousand Harbours Zen in Halifax, Nova Scotia will make history this weekend with some first-of-their-kind — for Canada— ceremonies.
-The community, headed up by Soto Zen priest and former Buddhadharma editor Koun Franz — will be officially installing Franz as the abbot of its temple, Sensouji (pictured), in a “Mountain Seat Ceremony” (shinsanshiki).
-A Dharma Combat Ceremony (hossenshiki) will also be held, as well as a one-day retreat.
+Thousand Harbours Zen in Halifax, Nova Scotia made history this weekend with some first-of-their-kind — for Canada— ceremonies.
+The community, headed up by Soto Zen priest and former Buddhadharma editor Koun Franz — officially installed Franz as the abbot of its temple, Sensouji (pictured), in a “Mountain Seat Ceremony” (shinsanshiki).
+A Dharma Combat Ceremony (hossenshiki) was also held, as well as a one-day retreat.
 (You can read Koun’s explanations of the ceremonies here.)

-Sensouji will be the first temple in Canada to hold these ceremonies, which will be attended in person by about twenty Soto Zen priests from Canada, the US, and Japan.
-Events June 21 will begin at 4pm and last til about 6pm (Atlantic time).
+Sensouji is the first temple in Canada to hold these ceremonies, which were attended in person by about twenty Soto Zen priests from Canada, the US, and Japan on June 21 and 22.

 Rod Meade Sperry.
 Photo by Megumi Yoshida, 2024